rinigus/mapbox-gl-qml/api.md

     resulting in a two-dimensional map.
 It is constrained at 60 degrees.

 * `real `**`pixelRatio`** Relative pixel density of the screen when compared to 96dpi.
 All the map elements will be scaled by this ratio when drawn.
-This allows to use the same style on the screens with the different pixel densities.
+This allows to use the same style on the screens with the different pixel densities and adjust the scale on fly.
+Note that the minimal `pixelRatio` is set to `devicePixelRatio` used at the map widget construction.

     Care should be taken when having `pixelRatio` different from one and using `metersPerPixel` to draw something on the map (such as uncertainty of position, for example).
-Since `metersPerPixel` gives the scale on the actual screen and all objects are scaled up by `pixelRatio`, you may have to reduce the drawn objects by `pixelRatio` when adding them on the map.
+Since `metersPerPixel` gives the scale in map pixel units and all objects are scaled up by `pixelRatio`, you may have to reduce the drawn objects by `pixelRatio` when adding them on the map.
 For example, when drawing uncertainty of position as a circle around position, you